connected-web/html-asset-generator/README.md

 If that all worked as expected, take a closer look at the `instructions` folder, and the resulting `build` folder to see the generated assets.

 ## Changelog
+### v1.1.8
+- Added glob matcher to command line to limit which instructions are processed
+- Added example commands to command line help

 ### v1.1.7
 - Updated outdated packages to latest versions